Water Restoring — Water Damage Restoration

 Every technician serving San Jose properties holds current IICRC certification in Water Damage Restoration and Applied Structural Drying — the gold-standard credentials that insurance adjusters and city inspectors look for when evaluating restoration work in Santa Clara County.
 Our IICRC Applied Microbial Remediation Technician (AMRT) certification means we are fully qualified to identify, contain, and remediate mold growth that often follows Coyote Creek and Guadalupe River flood events.
 We hold a California Contractors State License Board (CSLB) General Contractor license, allowing us to carry your project from emergency water extraction through complete structural reconstruction without switching vendors.

 Get certified San Jose technicians on-site fast.
+Call now.

-📞 +1 (833) 951-0524
++1 (833) 951-0524

 • Truck-mounted vacuum extractors — Pull thousands of gallons per hour from carpets, padding, and hard floors with vacuum strength a homeowner-grade wet-vac cannot match.